There are two primary real estate web design approaches:

 For your project to be successful, we must be on the same page as far as the strategy for achieving your site's objectives goes, and the implementation.
 Based upon my findings during the discovery process, I will prepare a strategic brief for your approval.
 A functional specification document is also prepared for our design department.

 Moodboards (a collage of colors and style items) are created, wireframes prepared (simple visual layouts) to define key layout areas, and we will begin creating visual mock-ups in Photoshop for you.

 You will be presented with design layouts.
 These layouts are reviewed by you and refined/revised until approved.
 Upon sign-off on the design, the project is ready to move into production.

 In the production phase of the project, the Photoshop layouts are “coded” into a functional website.

-In most projects, web copywriting will have been going on behind the scenes while the design and production are carried out, and it’s now time to enter all that content into the pages we created.
+In most projects, web copywriting will have been going on behind the scenes while the design and production are carried out, and it's now time to enter all that content into the pages I created.

 My signature Real Estate web design projects include a series of tutorial videos, covering all common maintenance and content creation functions, screencast by completing the tasks on your new live site.
 I am also available by, phone or email, to answer questions after launch.